Government Data Sharing Community of Practice

 Through facilitated discussion, forum participants identified a variety of challenges that hinder their abilities to share and use data.
 For example, throughout the forum, participants cited the need for greater coordination and incentives for federal, state, and local government agencies to share information among themselves and with each other.
 To address these and other issues related to coordination and data sharing, GAO formed the Government Data Sharing Community of Practice.

-On January 26, as part of GAO’s ongoing Government Data Sharing Community of Practice, GAO will collaborate with MITRE to host a discussion on data sharing in disaster response and recovery.
+In spring 2015, as part of GAO’s ongoing Government Data Sharing Community of Practice, GAO will collaborate with the Data Transparency Coalition to host a discussion on the cultural changes required for a successful transformation to open data across the government.

 CPEs for this event are available for government employees for whom this information is relevant to their work.

-- Registration is now available and is free and open to the public: https://register.mitre.org/gao/
+- Registration will be free and open to the public: Information on how to register is forthcoming.

 The Government Data Sharing Community of Practice features a series of discussions on challenges and opportunities related to sharing data in government.
 The timeline below provides more information on upcoming events and notes from previous events.